cmeighen/Melazza/README.md

 ## To Be Implemented

-  I will be continuing to work on this project.
-The features currently planned for implementation are detailed below.
+  Potential future features are listed below

 ### Rich Text Editing